termozas/odyssey-claude-soundpack/README.md

 ## Audio license

-The audio is from *The Odyssey* (2026), composed by Ludwig Göransson, and is **copyrighted**.
-This is a **private** repository for personal use only.
-The music is not licensed for redistribution — keep this repo private and do not share the audio.
+The audio is from *The Odyssey* (2026), composed by Ludwig Göransson